Cusco travel guide

 This colorful mountain was only discovered a few years ago, but it really something worth seeing.
 There are many tours that go here.
 But be prepared, because you will most likely have to leave at 3 am.
 Check out our complete travel guide for more details if Rainbow Mountain is on your list.

-Note: There are actually now three different rainbow mountains!
+Note: There are actually now four different rainbow mountains!
 All are beautiful in their own way and worth visiting.
 We only visited Vinicunca, which was the most popular at the time.

 We've found some tours for you to check out for Rainbow Mountain: